Kimuraja/Kimuraja/README.md

 <details>
  <summary><h3>👨‍💻 My Coding Journey</h3></summary>
    I started my journey with programming as a high school student majoring in computer science.
 I approached the topic with great passion and quickly fell in love with it.
 I began my journey with Python, then moved on to Javascript and React, and eventually added Firebase and Next.js to my skillset.
-Despite having only six months of experience, I know a lot and I am eager to learn even more.
+Despite having only three months of experience, I know a lot and I am eager to learn even more.
 Don't wait up, because I'm coming.
 </details>